Videxport: Legal issues

+Controversies

 Several Mexican media outlets have reported alleged ties to political and financial influence networks.
 While no definitive public evidence links him directly to organized crime, his name has appeared in high-profile legal disputes.

 Additionally, Videxport has been accused by local suppliers of engaging in abusive commercial practices, allegedly driving many smaller agricultural providers and subcontractors into bankruptcy through non-payment or exploitative contracts.

 Gilberto Salazar Escoboza and his companies belong to several associations related to the agricultural community in Mexico, including: